stggh/PyAbel/doc/transform_methods/fourier_expansion.rst

 *The unknown radial distribution is expanded in a series of cosine-functions. the amplitudes of which are calculated by least-squares-fitting of the Abel-transformed series to the measured data.*

-Note this is one of the slowest inverse Abel transform methods, but it has the advantage of tailoring a basis function to the particular image particle distribution.
+Note this is one of the slower Abel transform methods, but it has an advantage of tailoring a basis function to the particular image particle distribution.
+The forward transform is also available.

 How it works
 ------------